 To further improve the health and safety of our employees, Santen has introduced and begun to operate health and safety management systems according to the characteristics and scales of each of our operational sites.
 When an occupational accident occurs, we take measures such as identifying its causes, checking similar points at our operational sites, and enhancing safety education, to prevent the recurrence of similar accidents.

-In FY2020, no Santen operational sites had work-related fatalities, including temporary or part-time employees, caused by occupational accidents.
+In FY2021, no Santen operational sites had work-related fatalities, including temporary or part-time employees, caused by occupational accidents.
 Occupational accidents at each site are listed in Employment and Human Resources Data.

 Measures Taken by the Health and Safety Committee